yc3136/vocabloom/docs/technical-design.md

 ### 5.8.
 Domain Setup

 - **Domain Registration:**
-  - Register a primary domain (e.g., vocabloom.com) via AWS Route 53 (preferred) or another reputable registrar.
+  - Register a primary domain (e.g., vocabloom.com) via Google Domains (preferred) or another reputable registrar.

 - **DNS Management:**
-  - Use AWS Route 53 for DNS management, advanced features, and reliability.
+  - Use Google Cloud DNS for DNS management, advanced features, and reliability.
   - Set up DNS records:
-    - **A/AAAA Records:** Point to backend load balancer or API Gateway (if self-hosted or using AWS services).
+    - **A/AAAA Records:** Point to backend load balancer or Cloud Run/Cloud Functions endpoint.
-    - **CNAME Records:** Point to frontend hosting (e.g., CloudFront distribution).
+    - **CNAME Records:** Point to frontend hosting (e.g., Cloud CDN or Firebase Hosting).
     - **TXT Records:** For domain verification, email, and security (SPF, DKIM, DMARC if needed).

 - **Frontend Domain:**
-  - Configure the frontend (e.g., AWS Amplify or CloudFront) to use a custom domain (e.g., app.vocabloom.com or www.vocabloom.com).
+  - Configure the frontend (e.g., Firebase Hosting or Cloud CDN) to use a custom domain (e.g., app.vocabloom.com or www.vocabloom.com).
-  - Set up automatic SSL/TLS certificates via AWS Certificate Manager (ACM).
+  - Set up automatic SSL/TLS certificates via Google-managed certificates.

 - **Backend/API Domain:**
   - Assign a subdomain for the API (e.g., api.vocabloom.com).
-  - Configure DNS to point to the backend deployment (ECS Fargate, API Gateway, or ALB).
+  - Configure DNS to point to the backend deployment (Cloud Run, Cloud Functions, or Load Balancer).
-  - Ensure SSL/TLS is enabled for secure API communication (via ACM).
+  - Ensure SSL/TLS is enabled for secure API communication (via Google-managed certificates).

 - **Environment Configuration:**
   - Update environment variables in frontend and backend to use the correct API and frontend URLs.